matrix-org/matrix-spec/content/rooms/fragments/v8-auth-rules.md

     1. If no `state_key` key or `membership` key in `content`, reject.
     2. If `content` has a `join_authorised_via_users_server`
         key:
-        1. If the event is not validly signed by the user ID denoted by the key, reject.
+        1. If the event is not validly signed by the homeserver of the user ID denoted by the key, reject.
     3. If `membership` is `join`:
         1. If the only previous event is an `m.room.create` and the